 For non-pet owners, where there isn’t an itchy pet pawing at their body like their life depends upon it, don’t worry – We know what to look for.

-Pest professionals know that eggs, larvae and pupae are likely going to be present in flea infested but pet-free homes, so we can help treat the problem effectively.
+Pest control professionals know that eggs, larvae and pupae are likely going to be present in flea infested but pet-free homes, so we can help treat the problem effectively.

 At Key West, we’ve treated countless cases of flea infestations, in both homes with pets, and without.
 We know what to look out for, what to suggest and how to treat the problem.